jhucsf/spring2020/resources.md

 assignments in CSF, and it more or less exactly matches the environment used by Gradescope autograders.
 After you've downloaded it, use **File** → **Import Appliance** within VirtualBox, select the `.ova` file, wait for the import to complete, then you should be able to start and run the VM.
+Note that VirtualBox will require that your CPU's hardware virtualization features are enabled.
+If you see a message about CPU virtualization not being enabled, you should be able to reboot your computer, enter the BIOS configuration, and enable the CPU virtualization features.

 ## Tools